tsfpga/tsfpga/doc/sphinx/simulation.rst

 There is also a ``kwargs`` argument available in the ``setup_simulations()`` signature which can be used to send arbitrary parameters from ``simulate.py`` to the module.
 This can be used for example to point out the location of test data.
-Or maybe select some test mode with a parameter to your ``simulate.py``.
+Or maybe select some test mode with a parameter to our ``simulate.py``.
-This is pure Python so you can get as fancy as you want to.
+This is pure Python so we can get as fancy as we want to.